tymons/buzz-based-anomaly/README.md

               --find_best 4
 ```

-_Note that if you are using git-for-windows or other emulators MSYS_NO_PATHCPMV=1 environment variable should be set
+_Note that if you are using git-for-windows or other shell emulators MSYS_NO_PATHCPMV=1 environment variable should be set
 in order to correctly parse paths for data and output volumes._
 ### Building own docker image